 The best fabric for winter clothing is the one that makes you feel hot and meets what you need.
 If you’re confused about what kind of cloth you should begin with, try polyester and cotton items one after another.

-Polyester or Cotton for Hot Weather?
+Which is Warmer Cotton or Polyester for Hot Weather?

 For Summer Clothing: